publiclab/publiclab-archive/notes/marlokeno/06-19-2017/how-can-we-get-rid-of-spam-on-the-main-pl-page.md

 ---
-title: "How can we get rid of spam on the main PL page?"\ntagnames: 'spam, moderation, question:question, question:moderation, question:spam'
+title: "How can we get rid of spam on the main PL page?"

+tagnames: 'spam, moderation, question:question, question:moderation, question:spam'
 author: marlokeno
 path: /notes/marlokeno/06-19-2017/how-can-we-get-rid-of-spam-on-the-main-pl-page.md
 nid: 14557